isomerpages/mti-cap/pages/For Business Owners.md

 			</p>
 			<p>
 				You must not misrepresent the reasons for any price increase as this will mislead consumers.

-Read more on what businesses can do or should avoid.
 			</p>
     </div>
 </li>